Lame duck (politics): Origins of the term

-The term was transferred to politicians in the 19th century.
-The first known recorded use is in the Congressional Globe (then the official record of the United States Congress) of January 14, 1863: "In no event ... could [the Court of Claims] be justly obnoxious to the charge of being a receptacle of 'lame ducks' or broken down politicians."
+The first known use of the term to refer to politicians is in the January 14, 1863, issue of the Congressional Globe (which was at the time the official record of the proceedings of the United States Congress): "In no event ... could [the Court of Claims] be justly obnoxious to the charge of being a receptacle of 'lame ducks' or broken down politicians."

 Examples

 Australia

-In Australia, regardless of when the election is held, the Senate (upper house) sits from July 1 following the election to June 30 six years later, while the newly elected members of the House of Representatives (lower house) take their seats soon after an election.
+In Australia, regardless of when the election is held, senators sit from July 1 following their election to June 30 six years later, while the newly elected members of the House of Representatives (lower house) take their seats soon after an election.
 A Senate that is destined to lose its majority as a result of such a change is called a lame-duck Senate and often attracts criticism if it blocks government measures introduced in the House of Representatives.

 For example, after the 2004 election, it became clear that the governing Liberal Party/National Party coalition would gain a majority in the new Senate, which was due to sit the following July.
 In May, some months after the elections but before the new Senate came to power, the old Senate refused to pass new tax laws that had been passed by the House, which served to merely delay the passage of those laws until the new Senate assembled.

 In the 2010 Australian federal election, Senator Steve Fielding of the minor party Family First lost his seat and subsequently threatened to block supply if the Labor Party was successful in forming a minority government.

+Following their landslide loss in the 2025 Australian federal election, the Liberal Party elected left faction member Sussan Ley as their new leader in the automatic leadership vote as Peter Dutton had lost his seat in Parliament.
+Her victory was made possible by several lame duck Senators and an unusual situation of allowing a vote from a lame duck failed House of Representatives candidate.
+Ley won the vote 29 to 25 with votes including departing senators Linda Reynolds and Hollie Hughes as well as Gisele Kapterian, who was assumed by party whips to have won the Division of Bradfield and was allowed to vote, but after a long count had in fact lost by 40.
+With those lost votes and the addition of right faction members of new Senator Jess Collins and Terry Young who had not voted because he had stayed home during the very close election count in Longman, it would leave Ley 1 vote behind when the Senator change took place at the start of July, two months after the leadership election.

+Brazil

+In the 2022 presidential election, Luiz Inácio Lula da Silva defeated incumbent right-wing president Jair Bolsonaro with 50,9% of the votes.
+In the months of November and December, Bolsonaro was referred to as a "lame duck", while a plot to overthrow the president-elect was being constructed.
+In 2025, Bolsonaro was sentenced for this crime.